isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 <figure>
 <img src="/images/july2016_behind_the_lens01sm.jpg">
-<figcaption>Behind the Lens by Magdalene Tan <br>
+<figcaption>Behind the Lens by Magdalene Tan&nbsp;<br>
 (4B1, Class of 2015)</figcaption>
 </figure>

-The school congratulates Magdalene Tan (4B1, Class of 2015) for achieving the Certificate of Recognition in the Singapore Youth Festival Art Exhibition 2016.
+The school congratulates Magdalene Tan (4B1, Class of 2015) for achieving the Certificate of Recognition in the Singapore Youth Festival Art Exhibition 2016.&nbsp;